(Add your language)

 - Allows you to view the page before officially publishing it.

 - Publish box

 - Contains buttons that control the state of your page.
 The main states are Published, Pending Review, and Draft.
 A Published status means the page has been published on your blog for all to see.
 Pending Review means the draft is waiting for review by an editor prior to publication.
 Draft means the page has not been published and remains a draft for you.
 If you select a specific publish status and click the update page or Publish button, that status is applied to the page.
-For example, to save a page in the Pending Review status, select Pending Review from the Publish Status drop-down box, and click Save As Pending.
-(You will see all pages organized by status by going to Pages > Edit).
+For example, to save a page in the Pending Review status, click Edit link of Status and select Pending Review from the drop-down box, click OK to close the drop-down box and click Save As Pending button.
+(You will see all pages organized by status by going to Pages > All Pages).
 To schedule a page for publication on a future time or date, click "Edit" in the Publish area next to the words "Publish immediately".
 You can also change the publish date to a date in the past to back-date pages.
 Change the settings to the desired time and date.
 You must also hit the "Publish" button when you have completed the page to publish at the desired time and date.

 - Visibility - This determines how your page appears to the world.
 Public pages will be visible by all website visitors once published.
 Password Protected pages are published to all, but visitors must know the password to view the page content.
 Private pages are visible only to you (and to other editors or admins within your site)